chalkygames123/front-end-template/README.md

 # lint all .js files with auto fixing
 $ yarn lint-fix:scripts

-# check if all .json and .md files are formatted
+# check if all configured files are formatted
 $ yarn format-check

-# format all .json and .md files
+# format all configured files
 $ yarn format

 # run all linting and format checking